 Methicillin resistant Staphylococcus aureus (MRSA) has been widely known as the major nosocomial pathogen that causes several death incidence and mortality worldwide.
 The prevalence rate of Methicillin-resistant Staphylococcus aureus in the world currently is very diverse (10).
 MRSA strains are endemic in many parts of the world including our hospitals which account for more than 29%–35% of all clinical isolates.
 Recently, many studies have recorded high increased in infection associated with MRSA.
 Surveillance strategies have been proposed especially in high-risk areas such as the intensive care unit to minimize this infection.
 Pneumonia and bacteremia account for the majority of MRSA serious clinical infections, but intra-abdominal infections, osteomyelitis, toxic shock syndrome, food poisoning, and deep tissue infections are also important clinical diseases.
 Glycopeptide and vancomycin are the conventional antibiotic therapy used for the treatment of infection caused by MRSA.
 New antibiotics have also been recently released that add to the therapeutic armamentarium against MRSA and these are linezolid, and quinupristin/dalfopristin, but cost, side effects, and resistance may limit their long-term usefulness.

 Almost 80% of some regions in Africa has recorded numerous S. aureus infection that are resistant to methicillin, this made treatment with antibiotics to be less effective (6).
-Different studies both in Nigeria and in Ethiopia has recorded a great burden of MRSA which constitutes the major public health issue we are facing (7-9), there is need for establishing prevention and control protocol in order to reduce MRSA infection.
+Different studies both in Nigeria and in Ethiopia has recorded a great burden of MRSA which constitutes the major public health issue we are facing (7-9), there is a need for establishing prevention and control protocol in order to reduce MRSA infection.
 In addition, antibiotics are widely and inappropriately used results in the increased prevalence of drug resistance strain bacteria such as MRSA, so that a study on the prevalence of these pathogens and their sensitivity patterns in healthcare facility will give updated information which is very helpful for health personnel responsible in the management of patients and timely monitoring of the emergence of resistant bacteria The specific objective of this research is to ascertain the current prevalence and antibiotic susceptibility patterns of S. aureus and MRSA among pregnant women in clinical isolates to various antibiotics

 2. Methods